Kaylinzzz/mzha0737_9103_tut1/README.md

 ### 🎨 p5.js Velocity-Responsive Particle Systems

-**Technique:** Using the `dist()` function combined with `pmouseX` and `pmouseY` to calculate user interaction velocity, which dynamically controls the stroke weight and particle dispersion.
+**Technique:** Using the `dist()` function combined with `pmouseX` and `pmouseY` to calculate user interaction velocity, which dynamically controls the stroke weight and particle dispersion[cite: 1, 2].

 **Description (≤100 words):**
-To implement the "Action Painting" style, I will use a **Velocity-Responsive Particle System**.
-By calculating the distance between the current and previous mouse positions, the code maps interaction speed to the visual properties of digital paint.
-Fast movements trigger a widespread "splatter" of particles, while slower movements create thick, continuous lines.
-This technique is beneficial because it moves beyond static drawing, using real-time physics-based logic to create an engaging interactive experience that honors Pollock's gestural legacy.
+To implement the "Action Painting" style, I will use a **Velocity-Responsive Particle System**[cite: 2].
+By calculating the distance between the current and previous mouse positions, the code maps interaction speed to the visual properties of digital paint[cite: 2].
+Fast movements trigger a widespread "splatter" of particles, while slower movements create thick, continuous lines[cite: 1].
+This technique is beneficial because it moves beyond static drawing, using real-time physics-based logic to create an engaging interactive experience that honors Pollock's gestural legacy[cite: 2].

 ---